Cooling weather, bunched-up baitfish make for a big-fish month

-Late October and November is traditionally when the deer rut peaks, offering a prime opportunity to take big bucks.
-Sportsmen are taking full advantage by spending productive time in deer stands, but November produces a large number of outlandish-sized fish from a variety of species.
+Traditionally, the deer rut peaks in late October and November, offering a prime opportunity to take big bucks.
+Sportsmen are taking full advantage by spending productive time in deer stands.
+But November produces a large number of outlandish-sized fish from a variety of species.

-Catfish have been feeding heavily during the warmer months, and now, with cooler weather, the baitfish bunch into larger schools, enabling catfish to chow down on quality forage.
-The big fish are really on the move at this time of the year.
+Catfish have been feeding heavily during the warmer months.
+And now, with cooler weather, the baitfish bunch into larger schools, enabling catfish to chow down on quality forage.
+The big fish are really on the move this time of the year.

-“I generally like to drift about 0.5 miles per hour, but a little more or less can be ideal, so experiment with speed,” he said.
-“Bait is another crucial consideration and, at this time of the year, mullet are available, and big chunks of cut mullet are always a great option.
+“I generally like to drift about 0.5 miles per hour, but a little more or less can be ideal.
+So experiment with speed,” he said.
+“Bait is another crucial consideration.
+And this time of year, mullet are available, and big chunks of cut mullet are always a great option.
 White perch used whole or cut — or just the heads of big perch — are ideal.
 Gizzard shad and herring are good options.
 I’d suggest using a variety of baits on multiple rods until you find the daily pattern.
 And trust me, the patterns can change day-to-day.”

 Another positive aspect of the abundance of fall forage in the lake is the impact on largemouth bass.
-They are on the move following forage and can be targeting in multiple ways during November.
+They are on the move following forage and anglers can target them in multiple ways during November.

-Guide Brett Mitchell said one of the keys to his November success is versatility in using different lures.
+Guide Brett Mitchell said one of the keys to his November success at Santee Cooper is versatility in using different lures.

 Mitchell (803-379-7029) said fish can be on several different patterns, including busting shad on the surface, holding near trees, stumps and logs to ambush forage and patrolling the edge lines of weed beds looking for prey.

 “My advice would be to have an assortment of lures rigged and ready, and then search for the pattern for that specific day,” he said.
-“Weather will play an important role in November, for sure, and although it may be more stable than what we had during the spring, the bass are prone to change patterns, and we’ve got to adapt as they do.”
+“Weather plays an important role in November, for sure.
+And although it may be more stable than what we had during the spring, the bass are prone to change patterns.
+And we’ve got to adapt as they do.”

 On a past November fishing trip with Mitchell, his lure options included spinnerbaits, topwater frogs, plastic worms and crankbaits as well as topwater lures that he could cast long distances for the occasional fish schooling on the surface.

-“The potential to catch a trophy bass is real, coupled with catching numerous bass, makes it an ideal time to target big bass on either lake,” Mitchell said.
+“The potential to catch a trophy bass is real, coupled with catching numerous bass.
+So it’s an ideal time to target big bass on either lake,” Mitchell said.

 The November pattern typically finds crappie locked onto brush piles in open water in depths ranging from 20 to 35 feet.

 Use either live minnows, small jigs or a jig-minnow combo on a tight-line rig.
 Fish the rig vertically over the brush and around the edges.
-If the bite is slow, work into the brush, but at this time of the year, the bite is often aggressive.
+If the bite is slow, work into the brush.
+But this time of year, the bite is often aggressive.

 If you don’t get action quickly, or if the fish are smallish, move until you find the slabs you’re targeting.